PositiveInsu/coims/README.md

 ## COIMS( Canada Online Immigration Management System )

+This is the toy project for immigration company what I worked.
+For showing how I consider the application, I open this project.
+This is not a complete project.

 ### Environment
 AngularJS 2, JAVA(JDK 8.0), JPA, MySQL, Spring Boot, Spring Security, Gradle